joaquinc777/DH110-Joaquincruz/README.md

 #### Background Information
 Maple is an app created to allow a family member such to organize and plan events for family.
-They are given the freedom to create different planners on their own or can use a default from inspirations sub tab, in All to-dos tab.
-This website also features connecting your Goole calendar so you sync its events into Google maps.
+Users can create customized planners or choose from pre-designed templates in the "inspiration" sub tab.
+Additionally, it offers integration with Google Calendar, which allows users to synce their events and activities.
 #### Heuristic Evaluation
 blah. link